Lifuka

-Lifuka is an island in the Kingdom of Tonga.
+Lifuka Island is an island in Tonga.
+It sits approximately 170 kilometres north-east of the capital, Nukuʻalofa, and covers an area of 12.2 square kilometres.

+The terrain of Lifuka Island is exceptionally flat.
+The highest point on the island reaches 22 metres above sea level.
+It measures 7.5 kilometres from north to south and 4.8 kilometres from east to west.

 It is located within the Haʻapai group in the centre of the country, to northeast of the national capital of Nukuʻalofa.
 It is the administrative centre of the Haʻapai group of islands with Pangai being the administrative capital village.